Skip to main content

 Migrating to Signals

-To upgrade to v2 initially, you can simply replace most @zedux/react imports with @zedux/stores:
+To upgrade to v2 initially, you can replace most @zedux/react imports with @zedux/stores and alias the imports:

 // before: